supposedly/booksy/README.md

 Visit the [ABOUT](https://booksy-db.herokuapp.com/about) tab up top to see my credits and code, the latter being at https://gitlab.com/hdtrhn/fbla-webapp.

-The code is a bit much to slog through, and to be honest what I'm most afraid of is that it could somehow violate the "Code contains unnecessary steps or complexity" section of the (really somewhat vague) rubric; I have no idea how much time you will have to look through it, but I will say that, save the parts clearly commented as "unused" as well as some more-or-less-unavoidable repetition in the CSS and TypeScript of the front-end, there is little to none present in the code that is not in some way necessary.
+The code is a bit much to slog through, and to be honest what I'm most afraid of is that it could somehow violate the "Code contains unnecessary steps or complexity" section of the (really somewhat vague) rubric; I have no idea how much time you will have to look through it, but I will say that, save the parts clearly commented as "unused" as well as some more-or-less-unavoidable repetition TypeScript of the front-end, there is little to none present in the code that is not in some way necessary.
 The more complex a section, especially in the back end, the more necessary it generally was.

-To aid you in reviewing the project's code, here is a general what-to-look-for and a brief explanation of the project
+To aid you in reviewing the code, here's a general what-to-look-for and a brief explanation of the project
 structure:
 * The server back-end code is in the "server.py" file of the root directory and in the "backend" folder of the same.
 Within the backend folder, each sub-folder in the 'blueprints' directory corresponds to a path in the site's API;